-Sigurd Lewerentz’s (1885-1975) chapels are marked by an extraordinary imaginative synthesis of northern aesthetic traditions and burial practices in the context of a modernising world.
-He wrote and spoke little but, in recent years, his work has gripped the imaginations of a generation of architects who look to it for its power, symbolic range, and its poetic, experiential qualities.
+Sigurd Lewerentz’s chapels are marked by an extraordinary imaginative synthesis of northern aesthetic traditions and burial practices in the context of a modernising world.
+He wrote and spoke little but in recent years his work has gripped the imaginations of a generation of architects who look to it for its power, symbolic range, and its poetic, experiential qualities.

-Swedish architect Petra Gipp has created three large-scale sectional models which allow for a unique reading of the canopies – how they make a place for people between the breadth of a landscape and the massiveness of a building.
+Swedish architect Petra Gipp has designed three large-scale section models which allow for a unique reading of the canopies – how they make a place for people between the breadth of a landscape and the massiveness of a building.
 Gipp’s models are abstractions, suppressing scale and material in favour of spatial effects.

 New photographs taken by Swedish artist Mikael Olsson show the three projects as living, contemporary scenographies.
 In dissecting and rearranging the structures and their surroundings, the photographs reveal new perspectives on their design.
 The pictures evoke movement and help to reveal how we perceive distance and intimacy through architectural gestures.

-A tight selection of drawings made by the office of Sigurd Lewerentz have never before been shown together.
-As a sequence, they help to establish the spatial narratives of the canopies, collectively and alone: unique perspectives that show how they mediate their respective landscapes and interiors, alongside plans, elevations and detail drawings that show the diagrammatic composition of these outdoor spaces and their relationship to the main body of the buildings.
+Sigurd Lewerentz’s drawings on display in Freestanding have never before been shown together.
+As a sequence, they help to establish the spatial narratives of the canopies, collectively and alone: perspectives that show how they mediate their respective landscapes and interiors, alongside plans, elevations and detail drawings that show the diagrammatic composition of these outdoor spaces and their relationship to the main body of the buildings.